Return to Index Page

 Scar13 at Kink Patrol #1

 The premiere of Kink Patrol at The Loft was good with interesting people and some very creative outfits.
 There were three performances which were nice.
 The layout had lots of small alcoves so people could talk.
 It was a pricey night though- Parking was expensive and drinks were outrageous.
-But I did take some awesome pictures. (password = "tornado")
+But I did take some awesome pictures. ((Write me for the entry code)

 On the left is Scar13, the special guest performer of the night.